rabbitmq/rabbitmq-website/blog/2024-03-11-rabbitmq-3.13.0-announcement/index.md

 provide feedback.

 Our plan is to completely remove Mnesia in the future.
-This should significantly improve RabbitMQ tolerance to network partitions.
+This should significantly improve RabbitMQ's tolerance to network partitions.
 Once we switch to Khepri, there will be no partition handling strategy configuration (`pause_minority`, `autoheal`, etc) — Khepri is based on the Raft protocol, just like quorum queues and therefore the semantics of what to do when a partition occurs are well defined and not configurable.

+A recorded talk about [Khepri](https://www.youtube.com/watch?v=whVqpgvep90) is available.

 :::warning
 The command below enables an experimental feature that cannot be disabled.